Moving back to my Yorkshire roots

 Another year has come to a close and so I have an opportunity to review this year’s photographs.

 In light of these handicaps when looking back over this year’s photographs I have to be quite chuffed.
 Limiting myself to just five favourites wasn’t easy and that’s a good sign.
 I had set a limit of five though so some culling had to be done to produce the following list.
 And here they are, in chronological order, not order of preference.

 Bluebells in Robin Hood’s Howl woods

 Normally I would head to Middleton Woods near Ilkley to see bluebells in flower.
 However on this particular day out to Robin Hoods Howl in spring I was after some photos of the ramsons that abound in this coppiced woodland.
 I hadn’t been to this corner of the North York Moors for many years and managed to bag quite a few pictures of the wild garlic.
 However it was this photo of a small patch of bluebells that turned out to be my favourite.

 Panoramic Scafell Pike sunset view

 Whereas I might not have done as much wild camping in 2016 as I’d have liked, the camping I have done has been excellent.
 And it has resulted in many photographs!

-After a sweltering climb to Great End’s summit I was treated to both a gorgeous sunset and sunrise from my tent on the summit.
+After a sweltering climb up Great End’s I was treated to both a gorgeous sunset and sunrise from my tent on the summit.
 The above panoramic photo of the Scafell Pike massif at sunset was just about my favourite from the adventure.

 Borrowdale from Ruddy Gill